-San Diego’s Red Car Trolley system is a great way to get around town.
-The system operates over three lines the Blue Line, Orange Line and Green Line.
+The San Diego Red Car Trolley system is a great way to get around town.
+The system operates over three lines the Blue Line, Orange Line, and Green Line.
 With over fifty miles of track, you can travel just about anywhere in San Diego County.
 The Blue Line operates between Old Town San Diego and the US border with Mexico.

 Tickets for the San Diego Trolley can be purchased at each station using self-serve vending machines.
 Random inspections by transit personnel make sure that all riders have tickets.

-One way trolley tickets cost $2.50 and are good for travel for two hours from the time of purchase on any MTS Trolley.
+One way trolley tickets are good for travel for two hours from the time of purchase on any MTS Trolley.
 Transfers between Trolleys are busses allowed to complete your one-way trip.
 You can also buy one day and multi-day passes for a discount on your trolley travel.

 Special Fares: Family Weekends: Every Saturday & Sunday, two children 12 and under ride free with any paying passenger 18 and over.
 Friends Ride Free: On the following Holidays: Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day and New Year’s Day.